 Frequently Asked Questions

-Q: What’s the definition of limits in car insurance?
+What’s the definition of coverage limits?

-Q: How much car insurance do I need to get?
+How much insurance coverage do I need?

-A: Deciding how much insurance to get is a personal choice that requires you to look at your circumstances.
+Deciding how much coverage to get is a personal choice that requires you to look at your circumstances.
 Some people tolerate risk more than others.
 It’s always better to have higher limits if you can afford them.
 But some people only want the cheapest insurance they can get.
 Be sure you meet your state’s minimum requirements when choosing your limits.

-Q: What happens if my damages exceed my limits?
+What happens if my damages exceed my limits?

-A: If damages exceed limits, you must pay for any remaining costs out of pocket.
+If damages exceed limits, you must pay for any remaining costs out of pocket.
 Vehicle costs and medical expenses rise every year.
 Serious accident injuries rack up enormous hospital and car repair bills.
 The legal requirements set by most states are insufficient to cover severe damage and injuries from an accident.
 Keep this in mind when deciding on how much coverage to buy.

-Q: What are the limits for collision and comprehensive coverage?
+What are the limits for collision and comprehensive coverage?

-A: Limits for your comprehensive or collision will usually be the same as your car’s actual cash value.
+Limits for your comprehensive or collision will usually be the same as your car’s actual cash value.